jameslan/libxml2-wasm/README.md

 ## Why another xml lib?

-Compiling C library libxml2 to WebAssembly brings benefits of both pure javascript implementation or native addons, and avoided their drawbacks:
+Compiling C library [libxml2](https://gitlab.gnome.org/GNOME/libxml2) to WebAssembly brings benefits of both pure javascript implementation or native addons, and avoided their drawbacks:

 - Good performance: roughly same as the native addons, and much better than pure javascript implementations
-- Better compatibility: don't need to compile to every platform, nodeJs version, or dependency libraries(e.g. glibc).
+- Better compatibility: don't need to compile to every platform, nodeJs version, or dependency libraries(e.g. glibc); and supports browsers too.
-- Comprehensive functionality(To be finished): backed by libxml2, we just need the wrapper.
+- Comprehensive functionality(To be finished): backed by libxml2,
+we just need some wrappers being callable by javascript.

 ## Documentation